co360/soda-hol/5-use-sql-features-for-json.md

     Do your best to write the code on your own, but [use this dot notation example 2](solutions/dot-notation-2.sql) if needed.

-### Step 2: Using JSON_TABLE to project JSON relationally
+### **Part 2**: Using JSON_TABLE to project JSON relationally

 In addition to the dot notation syntax, there are several SQL functions that can be used to query JSON data, including JSON_EXISTS, JSON_VALUE, JSON_QUERY, and JSON_TABLE.
 JSON_TABLE, which projects JSON data as SQL columns, stands out for performance reasons (it only parses the document column once per row).
-In this step, you'll use JSON_TABLE to create a relational view over JSON data to simplify queries against it.
+In this part, you'll use JSON_TABLE to create a relational view over JSON data to simplify queries against it.

 You use JSON_TABLE in a SQL FROM clause.
 It is a row source, meaning it generates a row of virtual-table data for each JSON value selected by a row path expression (row pattern).
 The columns of each generated row are defined by the column path expressions of the COLUMNS clause.